by Tracy Johnson

-I never found him without a statistic to back up what he was saying.
+I never found him without a statistic to back up what he said.
 He wanted you to know that he knew what he was talking about, and he never failed.

-He knew the key to keeping viewers was hooking them early.
+Stuart knew the key to keeping viewers was hooking them early.
 Listen to his lead-ins.
 They’re thoughtful, precise, well-constructed poetry that frames the story moment.
-They were full of references to pop culture, but always on point.
+Each was full of references to pop culture, but always on point to the content presented.

-And occasionally, he would bust out his own poetry, as he did for this jam on Michael Jordan’s 50th birthday:
+And occasionally, he would bust out original poetry, as he did for this jam on Michael Jordan’s 50th birthday:

 The best ever … a CLEVER phrase we OVERuse …